Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Proposed Method

 where $\nabla \mathcal{L}\left(\theta_0\right) \approx \mathbf{0}$, and $\mathcal{F}^{\left(\theta_0\right)} \in \mathbb{R}^{|\theta| \times|\theta|}$ is expectation of Hessian matrix $\frac{\partial^2 \mathcal{L} }{\partial \theta_i\theta_j }$ over dataset $D_0$, also called as the Fisher Information Matrix (FIM)~\cite{amari2019fisher} at $\theta_0$.
 Principally, it captures the pre-trained tangent space, along which the impact on the pre-trained loss is minimized.

 Eq.~(\ref{eq:expansion}) reveals that the increase in pre-training loss introduced by transferring weights can be interpreted as the generalization gap:

-This generalization gap is measured as the weight distance within the Riemannian manifold defined by the FIM.
-Through geometric perspective, the FIM yields insights that large deviations from pre-trained tangent space entail a higher risk of generalization degradation~\cite{liu2022towards,wu2024improved}.
-Therefore, the FIM serves as a natural and principled prior sensitivity to reflect the erosion of pre-trained knowledge.
+This generalization gap is measured as the weight distance within the Riemannian manifold defined by FIM.
+Through geometric perspective, FIM yields insights that large deviations from pre-trained tangent space entail a higher risk of generalization degradation~\citep{liu2022towards,wu2024improved}.
+Therefore, FIM serves as a natural and principled prior significance to reflect the erosion of pre-trained knowledge.

 \textbf{\textit{Eigen-decomposition Approximation of FIM.}} Directly computing FIM for a large model is computationally intractable due to its $\mathcal{O}\left(|\theta|^2\right)$ complexity.
 Instead, we propose to approximate its eigen-decomposition without explicitly forming the full matrix.
 Intuitively, this approximation can be likened to analyzing the terrain of the pre-trained loss landscape.
 Eigenvectors associated with large eigenvalues represent ``steep cliffs" directions where modifying parameters would drastically increase the pre-trained loss and destroy prior knowledge.
 Conversely, small eigenvalues represent ``flat valleys" regions where parameters can be adjusted freely to adapt to new modalities without harming the foundation model.
 By focusing on leading eigenvalues, we efficiently identify the most critical parameter subspaces that must be preserved, while reducing overall complexity.